kasparmartens/NeuralProcesses/README.md

 The implementation uses TensorFlow in R:

-* The file [NP_helpers.R](https://github.com/kasparmartens/NeuralProcesses/blob/master/NP_helpers.R) defines the neural networks $h$ and $g$ together with some helper functions.
-* The file [NP_core.R](https://github.com/kasparmartens/NeuralProcesses/blob/master/NP_core.R) contains functions to initialise the weights, to define the loss function and posterior prediction.
+* The file [NP_core.R](https://github.com/kasparmartens/NeuralProcesses/blob/master/NP_core.R) contains functions to define the loss function and carry out posterior prediction.
+* The files [NP_architecture*.R](https://github.com/kasparmartens/NeuralProcesses/blob/master/NP_architecture1.R) specify the NN architectures for the encoder *h* and decoder *g*.

+Note: when changing network architecture (e.g. when fitting a new model), please always restart your R session.

 All experiments can be found in the "experiments" folder (where they appear in the same order as in the blog post):

 * The [first experiment](https://github.com/kasparmartens/NeuralProcesses/blob/master/experiments/1_experiment.R) involves training an NP on a single small data set.
 * The [second experiment](https://github.com/kasparmartens/NeuralProcesses/blob/master/experiments/2_experiment.R) involves training an NP on a small class of functions of the form `a * sin(x)`.
 * The [third experiment](https://github.com/kasparmartens/NeuralProcesses/blob/master/experiments/3_experiment.R) involves training an NP on repeated draws from the GP.

 ### Example code